IBM-Blockchain-Starter-Kit/api-bootstrap/docs/cert-manager.md

-# Using Certificate Manager as Wallet
+# Using IBM Certificate Manager as wallet

-This api-bootstrap provides option to setup the Hyperledger Fabric [wallet](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/wallet.html) using the [Certificate Manager](https://cloud.ibm.com/docs/services/certificate-manager?topic=certificate-manager-about-certificate-manager) service on IBM Cloud.
+This api-bootstrap provides option to setup the Hyperledger Fabric wallet using the [Certificate Manager](https://cloud.ibm.com/docs/services/certificate-manager?topic=certificate-manager-about-certificate-manager) service on IBM Cloud.
 The Certificate Manager services allows developers to store and manage SSL/TLS certificates and associated  private keys.
 This makes it a great candidate to use for storing user identities for the blockchain application users, who will need certificate with private key to connect to a blockchain network.
 This api-bootstap makes use of the npm library [@blockchainlabs/ibm-certificate-manager-wallet](https://www.npmjs.com/package/@blockchainlabs/ibm-certificate-manager-wallet) to setup the Certificate Manager service for use as Hyperledger Fabric wallet.

-## Create the Certificate Manager service
+## Create the IBM Certificate Manager service

 First step would be to create the Certificate Manager service on IBM Cloud:
 1. Login on [IBM Cloud](https://cloud.ibm.com/)